FAQ

 What is Perch AI?

-Perch AI is a verifiable AI coworker for legal, finance, education, and research.
+Perch AI is a verifiable AI coworker for legal, finance, research, and coding.
 It reads the files you point it at, does the work, and attaches a source to every claim so you can check it.
 When a statement cannot be traced to a source, Perch marks it rather than presenting it as fact.

 Is Perch free?

 Starter is free with no credit card required.
-After sign-in you choose Starter, BYO, or Pro.
+After sign-in you choose Starter or Pro.
 Starter includes 20,000 PT per calendar month, which is up to $20 worth of included hosted usage on the Starter Roost pool.
-Pro is $20/mo for premium hosted models and higher included usage, with Early Access at $10/mo when configured.
+Pro is $10/mo during Early Access, half the $20 list price, and includes every premium model plus up to $150/mo of included usage.
 The same account works across Perch AI Web, the desktop app, and the CLI.

 Do I need an account to use Perch?

 Yes.
 Create a free account at chat.perchai.app.
-On first sign-in you pick Starter, BYO, or Pro.
+On first sign-in you pick Starter or Pro.
 There is no invite code and no waitlist.

 How do I get started with Perch?